tommyfreire/tp-cripto-g7/README.md

 ## Metadata and Header Handling (Updated)

+- **Secret Image Header:** The header of the original secret image is used for all generated shadow images.
+This ensures that the width and height of the recovered image will always match the original secret image, regardless of the carrier images used.
 - **Seed Storage:** The seed used for the permutation is stored in bytes 6-7 (little endian) of the BMP header of each shadow image.
 - **Shadow Number:** The shadow number (1, 2, ..., n) is stored in bytes 8-9 (little endian) of the BMP header of each shadow image.
-- **Header on Recovery:** When recovering the secret image, the header of the output BMP is taken from the first available shadow image in the selected directory.
-This ensures that the output BMP contains the correct metadata (including the seed and shadow number) in its reserved bytes, as required by the specification.
+- **Header on Recovery:** When recovering the secret image, the header of the output BMP is taken from any shadow image (not carrier image), which will always match the secret image's dimensions.
 - **Automatic Cropping (k=8):** If `k=8`, carrier images are automatically cropped (central crop) to match the secret image's size.
 This ensures all shadows and the recovered image have matching dimensions and metadata.

 ## How It Works